 - Can I take a tax deduction on my donation?

 - How will the Museum acknowledge my donation?

 Does the Museum accept everything that is offered?

-According to our mission statement, the Museum collects items relating to the history and culture of the Smoky Hill Region.
+According to our collections policy, the Museum collects items relating to the history and culture of the Smoky Hill Region.
 Preference is given to objects pertaining to themes spelled out in the Museum’s Master Interpretive Plan, which reflect their context of origin, use by an individual or group for the purpose for which the object was made, are of good quality and repaid, and are characteristic or typical for a given period and tradition.